ClickHouse/ClickHouse/docs/en/query_language/table_functions/index.md

 Table function is a method of creating a table.

-You can call table functions in:
+You can use table functions in:

 * [CREATE TABLE](../create.md) query.

-    It's another method of creating an ordinary table.
+    It's an alternative method of creating a table.

 * [FROM](../select.md#select-from) clause of the `SELECT` query.